Eshanjaffar1729/emath/README.md

  <li>Ms.Jisha Rijo
   <li>Ms.Latha(HOD)
  </ul>
- and many other including our class teacher.
+ and many other including our class teacher and classmates.